Humberto-Pineda/mc-excercise-teamgreen/FUBAR.md

 Bob & Carol will live to regret this.

-Ted and Alice It will be ok!
+Ted and Alice it wil be ok